almohtadyg1/Money-Tracker/README.md

 ## ⚠️ Disclaimer

 This project is **not ready for production use**.
-Data is stored in plaintext, and there is no encryption or backup system yet.
+There is no backup system yet.
 Use at your own risk during beta.

 ---